 How Can You Find a CFO?

-Hiring a CFO is much like hiring any other type of executive and it can be useful to get help finding, screening, and interviewing candidates.
-At The CEO’s Right Hand, for instance, we provide executive search services to clients that have outgrown our outsourced CFO services.
-Alternatively, you could certainly employ one of the more traditional executive search firms.
+Hiring a CFO is much like hiring any other type of executive, and it can be helpful to get assistance finding, screening, and interviewing candidates.
+For instance, at The CEO’s Right Hand, we provide executive search services to clients that have outgrown our outsourced CFO services.
+Alternatively, you could employ one of the more traditional executive search firms.

-Although you should post the role on LinkedIn and your website, we have found it more effective to proactively pursue people for the position.
-The best CFOs are typically the ones who already have a job and are not looking for a new role, so use your network and ask around.
+Although you should post the role on LinkedIn and your website, we have found it more effective to pursue people proactively.
+The best CFOs are typically those who already have a job and are not looking for a new role, so use your network and ask around.

 What Does a CFO Do: Key Takeaways

-The CFO is a key role on your executive management team.
+The CFO plays a crucial role in your executive management team.
 This person brings important financial insights to the table and provides the guidance you need to make financially sound business decisions.
-In addition to serving as a financial advisor, they lead your internal finance and accounting team, manage your financial relationships, and build a financial infrastructure to support your company’s growth.
+In addition to serving as financial advisors, they lead your internal finance and accounting team, manage your financial relationships, and build a financial infrastructure to support your company’s growth.
 And, of course, you will rely on them to help you resolve any unique financial challenges your organization encounters.

-But don’t worry if you’re not quite ready, you don’t need to hire a full-time CFO right away.
-At The CEO’s Right Hand we provide CFO services on a part-time basis, so you can get the help you need at just a fraction of the cost.
-Contact us today to learn more.
+But don’t worry if you’re not quite ready.
+You don’t need to hire a full-time CFO right away.
+At The CEO’s Right Hand, we provide CFO services on a part-time basis, so you can get the help you need at just a fraction of the cost.